Click here to edit using the old editor

 • Human and Nature Rights (optional)

-An introduction to the concept of legal rights protection and the way in which human rights and the rights of nature are protected in the UK, under the European Convetion of Human Rights and in other nations.
+An introduction to the concept of legal rights protection and the way in which human rights and the rights of nature are protected in the UK, under the European Convention of Human Rights and in other nations.

 • Family Law (optional)